bhgabel/Accessioning/README.md

 # Intl Order Processing

-Refer to *SOP-0191 Specimen Materials Processing and Accessioning* for official instructions
+Refer to *SOP-0191 Specimen Materials Processing and Accessioning* and *SOP-OP-PA-03-021 International Order and Material Processing* for official instructions

+## Paper Orders

-**Any information on the order form should be entered into SFDC at some point during the accessioning process**
+**All information on the order form should be entered into SFDC at some point during the accessioning process**

 1. Compare ESI on block/slides to req and path report
 	- Find in path report: name, DOB, gender, ESI, DOC, subdx